Aidoku/aidoku-rs/README.md

 aidoku = "0.1.0"
 ```

-Next, make a folder called .cargo and a file called "config".
+Next, make a folder called .cargo and a file called "config.toml".
 In it, put:
 ```toml
 [build]
 target = "wasm32-unknown-unknown"